 The results show that experts reached positive consensus on the high capability of IVR technologies to support disseminating, retrieving, and harvesting information, at present, and to support matching actors to services targeted at rural farmers, also at present.
 These findings are congruent with previous research pointing to IVR technology having great potential to reach farmers directly (Dittoh et al., 2013; Mc-Namara et al., 2014).
 It is clear that many scientists, researchers, and practitioners view IVR technologies as being appropriate for supporting these specific communication functions involving rural communities.
-This is largely because, as found in our focus group discussion and also as argued in the literature, these technologies are supported by the low-cost basic and feature mobile phones that most rural farmers can readily access (Aker et al., 2016; Dittoh et al., 2013; Schmidt et al., 2010).
+This is largely because, as found in our focus group discussion and also as argued in the literature, these technologies are audio-based and thus fit rural farmers' literacy levels, and these technologies are supported by the low-cost basic and feature mobile phones that most rural farmers can readily access (Aker et al., 2016; Dittoh et al., 2013; Schmidt et al., 2010).